POWERING YOU FORWARD

-The Electrical Apprenticeship Program is maintained by MSIECEA (Mid-South Independent Electrical Contractors Educational Association) which is a non-profit 501(c)(3) organization.
-MSIECEA is in place to help individuals receive an education that leads them to have a trade that the electrical apprentices can use for the rest of their lives.
+The Electrical Apprenticeship Program is operated by MSIEC (Mid-South Independent Electrical Contractors Inc) which is a not for-profit 501(c)(6) organization.
+The MSIEC is in place to help individuals receive an education that leads them to have a trade that the electrical apprentices can use for the rest of their lives.
 Therefore developing self-esteem and the ability to have a positive impact on themselves, their families and the community.

-Apprenticeship training is a form of education that incorporates workplace training with technical in-school training.
-Since 1972, National IEC has conducted apprenticeship training programs under standards approved by the U.S. Department of Labor and the Bureau of Apprenticeship and Training.
+The Apprenticeship Training Program is a form of education that incorporates workplace training with technical in-school training.
+Since 1972, National IEC has conducted apprenticeship training programs under standards approved by the U.S. Department of Labor and the Office of Apprenticeship.
+The Mid-South IEC supports Four Strategic Pillars of the National IEC: Educate, Grow, Advocate, and Recognize.

 The Mid-South IEC's Electrical Apprenticeship Program has many certifications to assist the Mid-South IEC in delivering a quality education.
 Below are the certifications of the Mid-South IEC's Electrical Apprenticeship Program.